 Portugal Visa for the Spouse of a Portuguese National

+The Portugal Visa for the spouse of a Portuguese national is a specific visa that allows the spouse of a citizen to enter and reside in the country.
 The individual must be married to a Portuguese national and provide proof of their marriage and their spouse’s Portuguese citizenship.
-They must also provide evidence of adequate financial means and valid health insurance.
+They must also provide evidence of adequate financial means and valid insurance coverage.
 The visa is usually issued for one year, but you can renew it if the marriage is still valid.

 • A completed and signed visa application form